Daniel Drake

-Daniel Drake (October 20, 1785 – November 5, 1852) was a pioneering American physician and prolific writer.
+Daniel Drake (October 20, 1785 – November 5, 1852) was a pioneering American medical doctor and prolific writer.

 Early life

 Drake was born in Plainfield, New Jersey, to Isaac Drake and Elizabeth Shotwell.
 He was the elder brother of Benjamin Drake, author of Life of Tecumseh.
 Daniel Drake "was predestined for the medical profession by his father.
 The latter, we are told by those who knew him, was a gentleman by nature and a Christian from convictions produced by a simple and unaffected study of the Word of God.
 His poverty he regretted, his ignorance he deplored."

 Career

 Drake studied under William Goforth in Cincinnati from 1800 to 1805, and received the first medical diploma west of the Allegheny Mountains.
 Daniel graduated from the medical school of the University of Pennsylvania and established a medical practice in Cincinnati, Ohio, in 1807.

 He mainly worked on the field of medicine but also advocated social reforms and contributed to geology, botany, and meteorology, and medical geology.
 He is considered a relevant figure in the history of medicine in the United States.
-Scholar Gert H. Brieger has called him "a heroic figure in American medicine" whose fame is due to his writings, where he also tried to improve medical education and scientific research.
+He has been called "a heroic figure in American medicine" whose fame is due to his writings, where he also tried to improve medical education and scientific research.

 In 1818 Drake was elected a member of the American Antiquarian Society and the American Philosophical Society.
 The library of the AAS holds original copies of around thirty texts written by Drake.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1819.

 In 1819 he helped organize the Medical College of Ohio in Cincinnati which later became the University of Cincinnati Academic Health Center, where he served as a president.
 He secured a state appropriation for its support and that of a hospital.

 In 1827 Drake and Guy W. Wright M.D. founded The Western Medical and Physical Journal, of which they were editors.
 Then in 1828 he founded another journal, with a similar name, The Western Journal of the Medical and Physical Sciences, of which Drake was sole editor.
 He continued to edit this journal until 1848.
 In 1846 he, William Maclay Awl and other members of the Ohio medical profession established the Ohio State Medical Society.
 He was a founding member of the Commercial Hospital and Lunatic Asylum in Ohio, and a fellow of the College of Physicians of Philadelphia.
 He was connected, either as a lecturer or professor, at different times, at the University of Louisville (Louisville, Kentucky) and Jefferson Medical College (Philadelphia, Pennsylvania).
 He was Professor of Theory and Practice of Medicine at Transylvania University.
 In 1852, he rejoined the faculty at the Medical College of Ohio but died a few days after receiving his appointment.
 He is buried at Spring Grove Cemetery.